Naya Din Nai Raat

 Naya Din Nai Raat is a 1974 Indian Hindi-language drama film directed by A. Bhimsingh.
 The film is a remake of 1964 Tamil movie Navarathri.
 The film stars Sanjeev Kumar in nine roles.
-It enhanced his status and reputation as an actor in Hindi cinema.
+It raised his status and reputation as an actor in Hindi cinema.
 The nine roles played by Kumar correspond to the navarasa (nine rasas).

 Plot

-Sushma believes that she is too young to get married, but her father, Lalla Banarsilal insists, and she runs away.
-Her adventures take her to a lonely wealthy widower with a cute daughter named Guddi; a drunken lout in a brothel; Dr. Kruparam, a psychiatrist, who admits her in his mental hospital; a dreaded bandit who has killed his tormentor, cut him into pieces and fed them to birds, and who still on a killing spree; Pandit Gorakhnath who lives a double life - as a priest and as a smuggler; a leper Dhanraj, who once was a very wealthy man, but is now shunned by everyone; a transvestite stage actor; and a hunter who saves Sushma's life by shooting dead a man-eating lion.
-As things spiral out of control for Sushma, there is yet one more male she has to meet, and it is this meeting that will change her life even more.
+Sushma believes that she is too young to get married.
+But when her father, Lalla Banarsilal, insists on her wedding, she runs away from home.
+Her adventures take her to a lonely wealthy widower with a cute daughter named Guddi; a drunken lout in a brothel; Dr. Kruparam, a psychiatrist, who admits her in his mental hospital; a dreaded bandit who has killed his tormentor, cut him into pieces and fed them to birds, and who still is on a killing spree; Pandit Gorakhnath who lives a double life - as a priest and as a smuggler; a leper Dhanraj, who once was a very wealthy man, but is now shunned by everyone; a transvestite stage actor; and a hunter who saves Sushma's life by shooting dead a man-eating lion.

+As things spiral out of control for Sushma, there is yet one more male she has to meet, and it is this meeting that will change her life further.